 Once the recovery is more firmly cemented, the Fed will start boosting interest rates and taking other steps to soak up the money it pumped into the economy during the financial crisis and recession.

-Feroli said he doesn’t think the Fed will start boosting rates until the end of 2012.
-Others say it will start raising rates early next year.
+Feroli doesn’t think the Fed will start boosting rates until the end of 2012.
+Others think it will start raising rates early next year.

 The central bank’s key interest rate has been at a record low near zero since December 2008.
 An increase in that rate would boost lending rates charged to consumers.
 These include rates on certain credit cards, home equity loans and some adjustable-rate mortgages.